National Guard or Reserve Soldiers

 Enlisted members of the Guard or Reserve

-Enlisted members of the Guard or Reserve can combine significant benefits that can potentially cover 100% of college expenses at U of M.
+Enlisted members of the National Guard or Reserve can combine significant benefits that can potentially cover 100% of college expenses at U of M, U of M Dearborn or Wayne State University.

 What's in it for you?